How To Start Your Own Surveying Business | Checkatrade

 With our digital marketing strategy and strong online presence, becoming a Checkatrade member saves you time and money as you build your brand’s trust.

-You’ll need to pass our 12 checks to become an approved and guaranteed member, as we only list professionals who meet the high standards homeowners expect.
+You’ll need to pass our 12 checks to become one of our members, as we only list professionals who meet the high standards homeowners expect.

 Signing up to Checkatrade can really boost your profile in the right arena.
 Not only does it make your business visible to thousands of homeowners every month, but it also vouches for you.